gaurav1780/comp1010practicalClassMaterial/week 05 - classes and objects 2/practicalClassesObjects2.md

 }
 ```

-### Client2 (Take-home exercise)
+### Client2 and design flaw (Take-home exercise)

 Draw the memory diagram for the following client.
 How many references and instances are there?
 Label each as "Class Instance/Reference".
+What are the problems with the design?
+How can you avoid them?

 ```java
 public class Client2 {